 If another driver protests that you are taking photos, just stop.
 Some people become aggressive after an accident, and you don’t want to be caught in the middle of that.
 If you have already called your attorney, someone from their office is probably headed your way with a camera if the accident was substantial.

-Write down if any construction work was in progress when the accident occurred or if there were detours.
-Note the weather and roadway conditions.
-They might have had a part in the crash.
 If the vehicle that caused the accident left the scene, try to think of anything you can remember about it.
 Even small details can help the police apprehend the driver.